-Over time, the worth of a piece of real estate will fluctuate up and down.
+Over time, the worth of a piece of real estate will go up and down.

-But, of course, there is always a certain amount of risk in real estate.
+But, of course, in real estate there is always a certain amount of risk.

-When your house appreciates you have a bigger asset to borrow against, and you make a bigger profit when you sell.
+When your home appreciates you have a more valuable asset to borrow against, and you'll see a greater profit when you sell.

-However, your home's value and the elements that play the most significant role in its appreciation are particular to the local Clearwater economy and housing market.
+However, your house's value and the components that play the most significant role in its appreciation are particular to the local Clearwater economy and housing market.

-Recent home sales - You should receive facts and figures on the recent real estate sales in the regions that you'd like to live in from your real estate agent.
-You'll want to know figures like how long a house stays on the market and listing price as opposed to selling price.
+Recent sales - Your real estate agent should provide you with figures on the recent real estate sales in the neighborhoods that you'd like to live in.
+You'll want to know average time on market, selling versus listing price and more.